DasDigitaleMomentum/searxNcrawl/README.md

 # searxNcrawl

-searxNcrawl is a minimal MCP server and CLI toolkit for crawling and search that delivers model‑ready Markdown with minimal overhead, saving tokens in coding workflows and replacing generic webfetch tools.
+searxNcrawl is a minimal MCP server and CLI toolkit for crawling and search with searxng, a privacy-respecting metasearch engine, that delivers model‑ready Markdown with minimal overhead, saving tokens in coding workflows and replacing generic webfetch tools.

 This project is published as **searxNcrawl** at https://github.com/DasDigitaleMomentum/searxNcrawl and is maintained by **DDM – Das Digitale Momentum GmbH & Co KG**.
 It is the successor to `searxng-mcp` https://github.com/tisDDM/searxng-mcp  (which should be marked deprecated).